leonprou/Grants-Program/applications/address-book.md

 ### Project Details

 #### Address Book Page
-Opening the address book page the user views  table of entities with the fiels: name tag, DID, address (or list of them), text note (maybe).
-The user can search add, remore or edit items.
-The entities are stored in the local storage.
-The user can also import and export the address book to CSV or JSON.

 When accessing the address book page, user is presented with a table displaying address book entities with fields such as name tag, DID, and address (or a list of them).
 The available actions include adding, removing, or editing items within the address book.
 Users can conveniently search the address book, and there are options for exporting and importing items to and from CSV